jzebedee/corgit/README.md

 Minimal .NET Standard wrapper library to run and parse output from the git command-line utility.

-Written in C#
+Written in C#.

-MIT Licensed
+MIT Licensed.

 ### Continuous Integration
 |Builds|Tests|